brandonhlk/ouiyo/README.md

 - Clean all floor surfaces

 Add Ons:
-1. Remote check-in (Keyfob will be collected on your behalf)
+1. Remote check-in (Keyfob collected on your behalf)
 2. Moving and storage of items in your room
 ```